iLeonelPerea/mimo-dl-detector/modelMIMO_2x2_4QAM_OneHot.md

 ## Overview

-This notebook implements a **Deep Learning-based detector** for a **2×2 MIMO (Multiple-Input Multiple-Output)** communication system using a **one-hot encoding** labeling strategy.
-The detector leverages a neural network to perform symbol detection in the presence of Rayleigh fading channels and additive white Gaussian noise (AWGN).
+This document describes a **Deep Learning-based detector** for a **2×2 MIMO (Multiple-Input Multiple-Output)** communication system using a **one-hot encoding** labeling strategy.
+The detector uses a neural network with full backpropagation training to perform symbol detection in the presence of Rayleigh fading channels and additive white Gaussian noise (AWGN).

+### Context

+**Implementation Approach**: This is a Deep Learning implementation using gradient-based optimization (backpropagation through all layers) as part of a comparative study with the ELM (Extreme Learning Machine) approach proposed in:

+> Ibarra-Hernández, R.F. et al. (2024).
+"Efficient Deep Learning-Based Detection Scheme for MIMO Communication System." *Sensors (MDPI)*.

+**Key Difference**:
+- **Reference (ELM)**: Random fixed input weights + pseudoinverse-based output training
+- **This Work (Deep Learning)**: All weights learned via gradient descent with full backpropagation

+Both approaches use the same network architecture (2-layer, 100 hidden units) for fair comparison.
+See `ELM_vs_DeepLearning_Resultados.md` for detailed comparative analysis.

 ## Table of Contents